aminnairi/gouache/README.md

 ```

 > [!IMPORTANT]
-> Errors will still be written in the standard error of your terminal.
+> Errors and informations will still be written in the standard error of your terminal.

 ### Run all requests from a folder recursively